ibm-cloud-docs/log-analysis/devops/ingestion_key.md

 # Working with ingestion keys
 {: #ingestion_key}

-The ingestion key is a security key that you must use to configure LogDNA agents and successfully forward logs to your {{site.data.keyword.la_full_notm}} instance in {{site.data.keyword.cloud_notm}}.
+The ingestion key is a security key that you must use to configure logging agents and successfully forward logs to your {{site.data.keyword.la_full_notm}} instance in {{site.data.keyword.cloud_notm}}.
 You automatically get the ingestion key when you provision an instance.
 Alternatively, you can also obtain the ingestion key by creating a service ID for the instance.
 {:shortdesc}

 * To work with ingestion keys through the {{site.data.keyword.la_full_notm}} Web UI, you must have an IAM policy with platform role **Viewer** and service role **Manager** for the {{site.data.keyword.la_full_notm}} service.